logmanoriginal/LabVIEW-Composition/README.md

 # LabVIEW Composition

-Implements functions to compose and decompose objects and clusters in LabVIEW, effectively breaking [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) by making private data accessible.
+Implements functions to compose and decompose objects, clusters, and maps in LabVIEW, effectively breaking [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) by making private data accessible.
 Use with caution!

+*Note*: Maps are available in LabVIEW 2019 and later.

 ## Useful links